The Department of Physics and Astronomy offers the following five undergraduate degree programs and three undergraduate minor programs:

 The Applied Physics degree provides the basics of the discipline of physics while leaving great flexibility in the schedule for particular student interests in applied areas.
 It includes a student-selected, advisor-approved set of elective courses, 12 credit hours, that may be taken inside or outside the Department of Physics and Astronomy, tailored to individual student interests in applied physics.
 It is an excellent degree for those who may continue study in law, business or medicine, computer/information technology or in an engineering or another science area after the BS.
 It is also appropriate for those who wish to work in a science or technical area at the BS level in industry or government.
 It is also an attractive degree for those undergraduates who have a clear vision of individual educational goals in physics and wish to take advantage of the flexibility in this program.
 These 12 hours must consist of a coherent set of courses with an identified educational goal.
 Up to three of the 12 hours can be from 200-level classes, the remaining hours must be upper division (300-level or above).

-You have a great deal of flexibility when choosing your elective emphases: technology, business, life sciences, pre-professional, etc. As soon as possible, meet with your faculty advisor to define an emphasis and choose 12 hours of electives in this emphasis.
+You have a great deal of flexibility when choosing your elective emphases: technology, business, life sciences, pre-professional, etc. To get your 12 hours of electives approved, meet with your faculty advisor to get his/her approval; then have your advisor send the approved list to the Physics Department Undergraduate Committee Chair for departmental approval.
 Here are a few possible areas of emphasis; for many examples of actual tracks which have been approved in recent years see https://www.physics.byu.edu/undergraduate/appliedphysics.

 - Acoustics: Phscs 461 and 561; and choices from Ec En 301, 380, 487; Me En 312, 535.